Why won’t my bees fill my Flow frames?

 • Seasonal conditions, e.g. rainfall,

-If there is not enough surplus nectar for bees to store and convert into honey, they won’t have the resources to move into the Flow frames and coat them with wax let alone fill the cells with honey.
+If there is not enough surplus nectar for bees to store and convert into honey, they won’t have the resources to move into the Flow frames, coat them with wax, or fill the cells with honey.

-Establishing flowering plants in your garden is a good way of attracting bees to your backyard however it is not sufficient to stimulate a honey flow.
+Establishing flowering plants in your garden can attract bees to your backyard; however, it cannot stimulate a honey flow.

 The signs of a good nectar flow include:

-• Bees landing at the entrance of the hive will have distended, full abdomens.
+• Bees landing at the hive’s entrance will have distended, full abdomens.

 • Wax production (beekeepers call it whitening up),